 Quantitatively estimating the impact of landfill operations on neighborhood-scale ambient air quality is required by the original Conditions of Approval (C.10.a) and the nearly identical County Condition 81.
 Specifically, the Conditions require determination of "whether air quality near the Landfill is consistent with the supporting environmental documentation for the City Project (i.e., the City's Final Supplemental Environmental Impact Report or 'FSEIR')."
 The FSEIR reported the emissions estimates of pollutants likely to result from landfill operations, modeled by the Industrial Source Complex Short Term (ISCST3) regulatory model.
 Beginning with baseline year data (November 22, 2001-November 21, 2002) and continuing through 2008, no attempt was made to specifically address this requirement, probably because there is no way to directly calculate an appropriate metric.
 The primary reason is that no pollutant monitoring data are gathered immediately upwind of the landfill to enable accurate estimates of the regional concentrations north of the landfill (and thus unaffected by landfill contributions).
 While the SCAQMD operates a BAM-1020 monitor at the Santa Clarita station, it is configured for PM2.5 sampling.
 These PM25 data are not directly comparable to the PM10 data provided by the BAM-1020 instruments currently deployed at the Landfill and Community monitoring sites.
-The Santa Clarita station does employ Federal Reference Method measurements of PM10 (integrated 24-hr samples on filters) on a 1-in-6 day schedule.
-While 24-hr averaged data from the Landfill $PM{10}$ monitor could be compared with the 24-integrated data from the FRM samples every sixth day, the low frequency sampling supports only minimal statistical power for calculation of upwind (background) PM10 concentrations.
-Additionally, the location of the Santa Clarita station relative to the landfill and nearby freeways further minimizes the potential for direct application of that data for calculation of landfill contributions of PM10.
+The Santa Clarita station does employ FRM measurements of PM10 (integrated 24-hr samples on filters) on a 1-in-6 day schedule.
+While 24-hr averaged data from the Landfill PM10 monitor could be compared with the 24-integrated data from the FRM samples every sixth day, the low frequency sampling supports only minimal statistical power for calculating upwind (background) PM10 concentrations.
+Additionally, the location of the Santa Clarita station relative to the landfill and nearby freeways further minimizes the potential for direct application of that data for calculating landfill contributions of PM10.

-Beginning with STI's Second Annual Report in 2009, a data analysis method to approximate landfill contributions to neighborhood-scale PM10 and BC concentrations, intended to address City Ordinance C.10.a and County Condition 81, was developed.
+Beginning with STI's Second Annual Report in 2009, a data analysis method for approximating landfill contributions to neighborhood-scale $PM{10}$ and BC concentrations, intended to address City Ordinance C.10.a and County Condition 81, was developed.
 The method was used to assess regional concentrations and provide estimates of landfill contributions above the regional contributions.
-It utilizes long-term averaging to maximize the sample size (hourly values) to be sufficiently representative.
+It uses long-term averaging to maximize the sample size (hourly values) to be sufficiently representative.
 In 2009's Second Annual Report, rolling averages were used to maximize the sample size.
-In last year's Third Annual Report and in this Fourth Annual Report, rolling averages are not used because full years of continuous data are available for calculation of the yearly averages used in the analysis.
+Since the Third Annual Report, rolling averages are no longer used because full years of continuous data are available for calculating the yearly averages used in the analysis.
 The results of the analysis have an undefined level of uncertainty because, in lieu of directly measured concentrations upwind of the landfill, regional pollutant concentrations are estimated from a southerly wind direction sector, isolating the SoCAB, to provide an estimate of regional pollutant levels during working days and non-working days.

-The method involves the use of the same specific wind direction sectors and activity level bins for selecting the BC and PM10 data as described above for the annual average regional comparisons.
+The method involves using the same specific wind direction sectors and activity level bins for selecting the BC and $PM{10}$ data as described above for the annual average regional comparisons.
 Although presented in previous reports, the method is described again here for completeness.

-&lt;sup>3 Vaughn D.L. and Roberts P.T.
+&lt;sup>4 Vaughn D.L. and Roberts P.T.
 (2009) Second annual report of ambient air quality monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School.
-Prepared for the Planning Department, City of Los Angeles, CA, by Sonoma Technology, Inc., Petaluma, CA, STI-907032.19-3671-AR, August.
+Prepared for the Planning Department, City of Los Angeles, CA, by Sonoma Technology, Inc., Petaluma, CA, STI-907032-3671-AR, August.